If you’re planning on getting a Pomeranian, here’s a great article to get a hold of to know the most common health problems in Pomeranians.

 Pomeranians are great when it comes to socialization with people and other pets.
 They love meeting new people and befriending other animals they meet.
 Despite this friendly demeanor, they are excellent as watchdogs and will start to bark fearlessly if sensing any danger due to their curiosity and alertness.

 Like most dog breeds, Poms need to be trained to socialize while they are still puppies.
-Exposing them to different people, environment, and skills while they are young will help in ensuring that they will grow up as excellent dogs.
+Exposing them to different people, environments, and skills while they are young will help in ensuring that they will grow up as excellent dogs.